jovan-juranovic/spam-finder/README.md

   After that, you'll need to download and install [Leiningen](http://leiningen.org).
 Leiningen presents dependency management tool for configuration of projects written in the Clojure.
 It enables its user to create, bulid, test and deploy projects.
 If your machine is running on Microsoft Windows, than you can handy get win instaler, which will do all dirty work with PATH variable and similar stuff for you.
 After you have installed Leiningen open the command prompt, navigate to project folder and type lein run.

-Navigate to the application folder and type in the terminan 'lein run' to start application.
+Navigate to the application folder and type in the terminal **lein run** to start application.
 When you see result of the training on datasets in console, application will be started.

 ## Libraries used